schedjoules/calendar-store-api/details/faq.md

 ####What content do you offer via your API?
 We offer calendar content for:
 * Holidays
 * Sports schedules
 * TV Shows
 * Weather forecasts
 * Company Events
 * Lifestyle

 #####Holidays
 250 countries (13 with school holidays), 360 regions, official and notable days, 8 religions and UN, including background of holidays (if available).

 #####Sports schedules
 31 sports, 600+ competitions, 20.000+ calendars (teams, athletes), including results, scorers, lineups, substitutions, referee, tables (if and when available).

 #####TV Shows
 20k+ channels, 700k+ calendars available for North America and Western Europe, including show details (episode descriptions, cast lists and premiers/rerun).

 #####Weather forecasts
 150.000 cities, always 14 days ahead, including weather details (temperature, description, wind speed, precipitation, sunset/sunrise, uv index).

 #####Company Events
 28 indices and 2000 companies.
 GSMs, publications, results, including company information (website, IR page, IR contact), presentations, webcasts (if and when available).

 #####Lifestyle
-Moon Phases, Name Days, Week Numbers
+Moon Phases, Name Days, Week Numbers.

 ####What makes your content better/different from public calendars that are available?
-We started SchedJoules because the quality of public calendars around the web is crappy.
-End users rely on the data in their calendar so that information needs to be complete, accurate and timely.
-Those components often lack in publicly available calendars.
-We offer the most comprehensive public calendar service worldwide. *** end of marketing talk
+The quality and quantity of our content, the number of supported languages, the ease of implementation on all major platforms with the available API and SDK’s and the passionate editorial and customer support are just a few of the reasons that differentiate us from others.

 If there is an error in the content we fix it as soon as possible.
 You can actually talk to someone ;-)

 ####Why would I add public calendars to my mobile or web application?
-From your users perspective: you offer a great service which save them time and gives them more control of their calendar.
+From your users' perspective: you offer a great service which saves them time and gives them more control over their calendar.
-From your perspective: you offer your user a great service.
-You add an extra revenue stream.
+From your perspective: you offer your user a great service and you add an extra revenue stream.

 ####What do I need to do to get a calendar service to work?
 1. Request an API key